NicoB-codes/HP-42S-programs/TVM/README.md

 <img src="./screenshots/screen17.png" width="200">

-Solution: after 240 months, you will have paid $51,286.18 in interest
+Solution: after 240 months, you will have paid $51,286.18 in interest.

 From this screen, if you want to calculate the monthly amortization table, press: